 Determination of Child Custody Rights by the Court

 Ohio law prohibits the Court from favoring one parent over the other because of their gender.
 This means when two parents come to the Court to have their custody determination made, they are on “equal footing”.
 When making this determination, the Court must consider what is in the child’s “best interests”.
-(Also See Child Custody).
+(For more on what these “best interests” are and how they are determined, See Child Custody).

 At the Law Office of Anthony W Greco, we provide each and every Client with professional, aggressive, and practical representation.
 We focus on these overarching principles while remaining sensitive to each Client’s unique concerns and goals.
 From the cases that require an aggressive approach involving investigation and intense litigation, to those that only require negotiating the best terms for a Shared Parenting Plan, our attorneys are here for you.
 With more than 25 years of experience, we are prepared to protect and fight for Mother’s Rights from the first day of representation through trial.
 Click Here to contact us and see what sets us apart from other firms.